krizmanmarko/MRO_seminarska_1/Readme.md

 We have to export number of messages currently in this module and add logging.

 ### switch1
+- Create random scheduling.
-Create priority scheduling using exported number of messages from myMM1.
+- Create priority scheduling using exported number of messages from myMM1.

 ### switch2
 Pass all received messages to output.